 Even if you need more time to file, you should still pay your taxes by the deadline.
 That’s because fines are based on the amount you owe the IRS.
 Paid taxes = no fines for you.

 If you don’t have the cash on hand to pay your full tax bill, try for a partial payment.
 It’ll reduce the penalties and interest that accumulate.

-Another option is to pay using a credit card—in many cases, the credit card interest works out to less than the IRS’s fines.
+Another option is to pay using a credit card—in some cases, the credit card interest works out to less than the IRS fines.

 Finally, the IRS offers ways to pay in installments.
-Although there may be set-up fees, a payment plan can help you map out how you’ll pay your outstanding balance.
+Although there might be set-up fees, a payment plan can help you map out how you’ll pay your outstanding balance.

 If outstanding tax payments are building up, look into the IRS’s tax relief programs.
 They exist to help people pay their taxes without disrupting their financial well-being.